 Stack smashing fault:

-As an interesting detail, there are a number of artifacts on the display at 0:05 shortly before the stack smashing is detected.
+As an interesting detail, in the stack smashing case there are a number of artifacts on the display at 0:05 shortly before the stack smashing is detected.
 This suggests that this attack can be leveraged to cause more serious impact than a denial of service:

 I responsibly disclosed the issue to SatoshiLabs through my thesis advisor Dr. Jochen Hoenicke who also suggested the relevant patch.
 The issue was fixed quickly with a firmware release after ~32 days.